Dajal Tehsil

-Etymology

-Daajal town was established by a saint named Dawood, when he was passing through a mud dunes, he stayed there under the tree, in local Siraiki language it is called "JAAL".
-After that place become a small village and called as Doowd Jaal, Afterward when population was increasing, town name changed to Dawojal and finally Daajal.

 History

 During the rule of Langahs in 1452, Islam Khan a relative of the Lodhi King of Delhi was in charge of the southern part of the Multan Province.
 Nahars overthrew the supremacy of Langah Sultanate spread over Punjab and the then Lodhi King of Delhi approved the act.
 Nahars annexed a greater part of Dera Ghazi Khan and charged upon the territory of Daajal and Harrand in the north.
 Their march was repelled by Miranis in 1482.
 Albeit the country around Harrand and Daajal inhabited by Gorchani and Lunds tribes was governed by the Khan of Kalat Mir Noori Naseer Khan Baloch for 70 years after defeating Ahmed Shah Abdali in 1758.
 The Khan of Kalat retained this tract of land until 1827.